natanielj/VideoPrompt/README.md

 There are no additional objects or unexpected hazards, and traffic lights at intersections are functioning correctly, guiding the flow of the vehicles.

-The video depicts a drive on a multi-lane road under clear daylight conditions.
-The road is smooth, lined with palm trees, and is free of debris.
-Traffic appears moderate, with several cars visible, maintaining a safe distance from each other.
-There are two visible hazards:

-1. **Traffic Density**: The road has a moderate flow of vehicles, requiring attentive driving to maintain safe spacing, particularly around stoplights and intersections.

-2. **Overpass**: An overpass crosses above the road, which can pose visibility challenges due to shadows and the potential for sudden traffic changes.

-There are no additional objects or unexpected hazards, and traffic lights at intersections are functioning correctly, guiding the flow of the vehicles.

 ### /hazards/Hazard_Car 6.mp4

 131 frames read